Mask (2025 film)

-Mask is a 2025 Indian Tamil-language action thriller film written and directed by debutuant Vikarnan Ashok.
+Mask is a 2025 Indian Tamil-language action thriller film written and directed by debutant Vikarnan Ashok.
 Produced jointly by The Show Must Go On and Black Madras Films, the film stars Kavin and Andrea Jeremiah in the lead roles.

-Presented by Vetrimaaran's Grass Root Film Company, the film was referred under the tentative title Kavin 07, as it is the actor's seventh film as the lead actor, before the film's announcement, which was in May 2024.
-The official title was revealed addition to the project announcement.
-Principal photography commenced the same month.
-It is currently being shot for the most part in Chennai and has entered its final stages.
-The film has music composed by G. V. Prakash Kumar, cinematography handled by R. D. Rajasekhar and editing by R. Ramar.
+Presented by Vetrimaaran's Grass Root Film Company, the film was tentatively titled Kavin 07, as it is the actor's seventh film as a lead actor, prior to its official announcement in May 2024.
+The official title was revealed along with the project announcement.
+Principal photography commenced the same month and was shot predominantly in Chennai.
+The film has entered its final stages of production.
+The music is composed by G. V. Prakash Kumar, with cinematography by R. D. Rajasekhar and editing by R. Ramar.

-Mask was released in theatres on 21 November 2025.
+Mask was released in theatres on 21 November 2025 and received mixed to positive reviews from critics though it underperformed at the box office due to its high budget.

+Plot

+Velu is a money-minded private detective who solves his client's problems but, unbeknownst to them, scams their accounts and cheats them due to his greed for money.

+Meanwhile, Bhumi runs an NGO that provides free education and other essential facilities for children.
+However, she is later revealed to be involved in several illegal activities, including sex trafficking, under the guise of her charity.

+A corrupt politician, Manivannan, is introduced, who wants to hide a huge sum of black money.
+He chooses Bhumi as the safest option and hands over the money to her, which she accepts in return for a share of the amount.

+Soon, a mysterious masked gang is shown stealing the money from Bhumi.
+When the heist comes to her knowledge, she conceals the incident from the politician.
+She then orders Velu to find the robbers and forces him to recover the money at any cost.
+Velu, himself corrupt yet a skilled detective, risks his life while tracking down the masked gang.

+How Velu finds the gang, what their true intentions are, and who Bhumi really is form the rest of the story.